 - Lachine Canal

 - and more

-We will test this scavenger hunt in the summer of 2020.
+We tested this scavenger hunt in the summer of 2020.

 - Starting Point: in front of the Lachine City Hall, at 1800 Boulevard Saint-Joseph, Lachine, QC H8S 2N4.